saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/javascript.md

 We finish the test by performing a check to see that our selection was made correctly.
 This is done by looping over the dropdown options collection one more time.
 This time we're getting the text of the item that was selected, storing it in a variable, and then making an assertion against it.

-While this works, there is a simpler way to do this.
+While this works, there is a more accessible way to do this.

 ## Example 2